How much does Verizon pay for cell tower leases?

 - Extend Existing Lease: They request an extension to your existing Verizon cell tower lease, granting them access the tower for a longer period of time.

-- Renewed Emphasis on Small Cell & Distributed Antenna Systems
+- Continued Emphasis on Small Cell & Distributed Antenna Systems

 - American Tower Attempting To Extend Leases on Verizon Cell Towers They Bought